bryanlzl/Pentago/README.md

 ## Pentago (Python)

-A university project on creating a game called Pentago.
-Pentago is an abstract strategy game created by Tomas Flodén.
-Game is similar to connect 4, but requires 5 rows of the same color to win As an interest, I have modified it by creating an interface and will continue to improve the overall code structure
+Pentago game written in Python with Tkinter interface Pentago is an abstract strategy game created by Tomas Flodén, similar concept as connect 4, but requires 5 rows of the same color to win

 ![pentago-gameplay](https://github.com/bryanlzl/pentago/assets/58539426/c5080407-e43d-4ae4-af9e-1cb2060a77a6)